Memorializing a Remarkable Life

 Cheryl Campbell, the beloved wife of BRCIC Executive Director Emeritus Dr. Frank Campbell, died on December 13, 2019.

-In lieu of flowers or gifts, and by her own request, the family has set up a matching scholarship/support fund at the Baton Rouge Crisis Intervention Center in her name.
+At Cheryl’s request, the family has set up a matching scholarship/support fund at the Baton Rouge Crisis Intervention Center in her name.

 Cheryl Payne Campbell died peacefully, surrounded by her family under hospice care at the Missouri Baptist Medical Center in